tiborsimon/tiborsimon.github.io/_posts/2015-07-10-project-management-in-evernote.md

 You can set up reminders for the `project notes`, to set up due dates:

 The reminder list are located on the top of the notebook view containing the note you added a reminder to.
 If you move your project note to another notebook, the associated reminders will move to the now notebook as well.

+### Log note

+If you decided to keep track of your work in the way that provides higher resolution of your progress, you should have a !_log notebook in your `_PROJECTS` stack, which will contain all of the `log notes`, you create in a daily manner.
+You gave the current date as the title for each log note.
+Each log note contains sections that match to the same pattern:

+- Timestamp[^7]
+- Short description of the work you have just done preferably with plain text.
+- Empty line

+This provides a uniform outfit, a superior searchability and accountability of the work you have done.

 ## File system